 - Ensure immediate action is instituted when a victim reports an incident of violence against them.

-- Ensure suspects are required to submit to measures implemented for the protection of victims.
+- Ensure that suspects are required to submit to measures implemented for the protection of victims.

 Preparation of the investigation process